 - And sometimes injuries to the wrists, elbows and shoulder.

 The offending player apologizes and even logically reimburses the broken material, and the story can end there.
 Except when he shies away from his responsibilities as a driver who causes an accident on the road.
-It is up to the club manager to explain the padel safety rules and to the offender to be ready to hear.
+To the club manager to explain the safety rules to the padel and the offender to be ready to hear.